 Whenever alcohol is served, food and appealing non-alcoholic beverages must also be served.
-If there is no charge for alcoholic beverages, there can be no charge for food or non-alcoholic beverages.
+If there is no charge for alcoholic beverages, there can be no charge for food or nonalcoholic beverages.
 The distribution of alcohol must end at least 30 minutes before the end of the party.

-All events at which alcohol is to be served must be held indoors unless the Director of Student Services gives special permission.
+All events where alcohol is to be served must be held indoors unless the Director of Student Services gives special permission.
 Alcohol is not to be at athletic events.
 An exception to this is made for the annual croquet match with the Naval Academy.

-Alcoholic beverages are prohibited in all classrooms, in FSK Auditorium, in the dining hall and in the gym.
-Special exceptions may be made for these prohibitions only with the explicit permission of the Director of Student Services.
+Alcoholic beverages are prohibited in all classrooms, in FSK Auditorium, in the dining hall, and in the gym.
+Special exceptions may be made to these prohibitions with the explicit permission of the Director of Student Services.
 Under no circumstances is alcohol to be sold to raise money for student organizations or functions.
 Alcohol may be sold at cost, but for this, a liquor license is required.
 Obtaining a liquor license from the City of Annapolis can take several weeks.
 Students who file an incomplete license or who are granted a liquor license but do not pick it up at the City Clerk's Office may be fined by the city.
 Students who wish to apply for a liquor license must consult with the Director of Student Services before approaching the city.

-Health & Wellness Center
+Student Health & Wellness Center

-The Student Health and Wellness Center moved from Harrison House to the basement of Randall Hall.
-The Annapolis campus has the benefit of a fully operational student health and wellness center that operates during regular business hours in the basement of Randall Hall.
+The Student Health and Wellness Center (SHWC) is located in the garden level of Fielding-Rumore

+STUDENT HEALTH & WELLNESS CENTER Hall.
 Certified Nurse Practitioners provide medical services, and licensed mental health professionals provide counseling and psychiatry services.
 Students should check the college website for hours, as they may be modified or closed during college holidays.
-For specific questions, please contact the Health Center at 410-626-2553.
+For specific questions, please contact 410-626-2553.

-There are numerous medical services available off campus, to include:
+There are numerous medical services available off-campus including:

-- ♦ Anne Arundel Medical Center, 2001 Medical Parkway, Annapolis.
-Tel.
-443-481-1000 - ♦ Patient First Primary and Urgent Care, 2051 West Street, Annapolis.
-Tel.
-443-603-0758 - ♦ West Street Medical, 79 West Street, Annapolis.
-Tel 410-268-3627
+- Anne Arundel Medical Center, 2001 Medical Parkway, Annapolis; 443-481-1000 - Patient First Primary & Urgent Care, 2051 West Street, Annapolis; 443-603-0758 - West Street Medical, 79 West Street, Annapolis; 410-268-3627